cits5501/cits5501.github.io/assets/lectures/lect07a--system.md

 -   While doing unit testing, we will typically make use of "mocks"/doubles in place of other units or modules
--   In integration testing, we can test how units or modules work together
+-   In integration testing, we can test how two (or more) units or modules work together
+    - The units or modules under test will *not* be mocked, obviously, since what we want to know is whether they work properly together
+    - But they might rely on additional components (e.g. databases) which *are* mocked.
+-   The closer we get to the top of the test pyramid, the fewer mocks we use, in favour of using components which are as close to the production environment as we can get.

 ### Integration vs unit testing